Hide menu

 • Computer lab (DATALAB) Individual computer lab with individual help.

-Students must discuss their lab solutions in a group (groups will be setup on the first Lab) and compile a collaborative report showing the results and the code.
+Each group compiles a collaborative report showing the results and the code.
 If the group is presenting then it should be done in such a way that the report document can directly be used for a presentation at the seminar (but code is still to be provided).
 Attention: there is a deadline for such a report!
 The document should clearly state the names of the students that participated in its compilation.
 This report should be submitted via LISAM as a .PDF (alternatively in case of problems emailed to one of the responsible staff) before the report deadline.

 ALL will be CHECKED for plagarism (also with respect to past labs)!